 Five of the Most Deadly Trucking Routes in the United States

 Truck drivers take their jobs seriously and endeavor to get to their destination both quickly and safely.
 But the nature of trucking means that a momentary lapse of concentration can have fatal consequences.
 Unfortunately, some trucking companies push truck drivers beyond the reasonable bounds of human endurance.
-In some cases, trucking outfits may even push drivers to break hours-of-service rules while also suggesting that they falsify log books and take other steps to worker even longer hours.
+In some cases, trucking outfits may even push drivers to break hours-of-service rules while also suggesting that they falsify log books and take other steps to work even longer hours.
+Read on to learn more from our Philadelphia truck accident attorneys.

 1. The States with the Most Big-Rig Related Fatal Crashes